 - Try to have at least one truck, trailer or whatever outfitted like the Toolbox Contents List on each job you’re doing.
 I tried to have every truck as thoroughly equipped as possible.

 - Educate your crew-members about the toolboxes.
 Every item has its spot in the toolbox and should be returned to that exact spot every time.
 Dull or damaged tools should be reported.
 Dwindling amounts of usable parts and items should be replaced before they’re all gone.

 If you instill practices like these with your operation and crew-members you’ll be just another step ahead of the vast majority of contractors out there.

 I realize everybody can be at different levels with their business, or with their plans to start a business.
 And I want to make sure these articles are helping.
 Your feedback lets me know.
-So please zip me an email and give me your thoughts & comments.
-Don’t be shy.
+So feel free to zip me an email with any thoughts or questions.